Importance sampling correction versus standard averages of reversible MCMCs in terms of the asymptotic variance: Abstract

 \section{Abstract}

 We establish an ordering criterion for the asymptotic variances of two consistent Markov chain Monte Carlo (MCMC) estimators: an importance sampling (IS) estimator, based on an approximate reversible chain and subsequent IS weighting, and a standard MCMC estimator, based on an exact reversible chain.
-Essentially, we relax the criterion of the Peskun-Tierney ordering, and obtain, in place of a strict ordering, a bound of the asymptotic variance of IS by that of the direct MCMC.
-Simple examples show that IS can have arbitrarily better or worse asymptotic variance than Metropolis-Hastings and delayed acceptance (DA) MCMC.
+Essentially, we relax the criterion of the Peskun type covariance ordering by considering two different invariant probabilities, and obtain, in place of a strict ordering of asymptotic variances, a bound of the asymptotic variance of IS by that of the direct MCMC.
+Simple examples show that IS can have arbitrarily better or worse asymptotic variance than Metropolis-Hastings and delayed-acceptance (DA) MCMC.
 Our ordering implies that IS is guaranteed to be competitive up to a factor depending on the supremum of the (marginal) IS weight.
 We elaborate upon the criterion in case of unbiased estimators as part of an auxiliary variable framework.
-We show how the criterion implies asymptotic variance guarantees for IS in terms of pseudomarginal (PM) and delayed acceptance (DA) correction of approximate chains.
-We also show that convergence of the IS chain can be less affected by unbounded/noisy unbiased estimators than PM and DA chains.
+We show how the criterion implies asymptotic variance guarantees for IS in terms of pseudo-marginal (PM) and DA corrections, essentially if the ratio of exact and approximate likelihoods is bounded.
+We also show that convergence of the IS chain can be less affected by unbounded high-variance unbiased estimators than PM and DA chains.